-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - See pages 35-37 for In-Network (PPO) benefits. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - See pages 36-38 for In-Network (PPO) benefits. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.

-P O R T A N T
+M P O R T A N T

-NOTE: The calendar year deductible applies to almost all benefits in this Section.
+Note: The calendar year deductible applies to almost all benefits in this Section.
 We say ("No deductible") when it does not apply.

 We say ("No deductible") when it does not apply.
-Out-of-Network inpatient mental health benefits You pay We pay 85% of room and board, such as • ward, semiprivate, or intensive care accommodations • general nursing care • meals and special diets \$200 copayment for each hospital stay and 15% of room and board charges (No deductible) We pay 85% of other hospital services and supplies, such as: 15% of charges (No deductible) Prescribed drugs and medicines Diagnostic laboratory tests Medical supplies and equipment Not covered: All charges Services we have not approved.
-All charges (including room and board) for chemical aversion therapy, conditioned reflex treatments, narcotherapy, and similar aversion treatments. • Biofeedback conjoint therapy, hypnotherapy, and milieu therapy • Counseling or therapy for educational or behavioral problems, mental retardation or learning disabilities Counseling services for marital or family problems • Community based programs such as self-help groups or 12-Step programs.
-Services in Alternative Care Settings • Partial hospitalization includes a time-limited, ambulatory, active treatment program that: 25% of Plan allowance and any difference between our allowance and the billed amount Offers intensive clinical services that are coordinated and structured in stable surroundings; and Provides at least 20 hours of scheduled programs in a licensed or accredited facility over at least five days per week • Intensive outpatient programs offer time-limited programs that: Are coordinated, structured and intensively therapeutic; Are designed to treat a variety of people with moderate to severe problems with at least one area of daily life because of a mental health or substance abuse condition; and Provide 3-4 hours of active treatment each day for at least 2-3 days a week
+Out-of-Network inpatient mental health benefits You pay We pay 80% of room and board, such as • ward, semiprivate, or intensive care accommodations • general nursing care • meals and special diets \$300 copayment for each hospital stay and 20% of room and board charges (No deductible) We pay 80% of other hospital services and supplies, such as: Prescribed drugs and medicines Diagnostic laboratory tests Medical supplies and equipment Note: This includes residential treatment centers.
+20% of charges (No deductible) Not covered: Services we have not approved.
+All charges (including room and board) for chemical aversion therapy, conditioned reflex treatments, narcotherapy, and similar aversion treatments.
+Counseling or therapy for educational or behavioral problems, mental retardation or learning disabilities Counseling or therapy services for marital problems Community based programs such as self-help groups or 12-Step programs.
+All charges Services in Alternative Care Settings Partial hospitalization includes a time-limited, ambulatory, active treatment program that: Offers intensive clinical services that are coordinated and structured in stable surroundings; and Provides at least 20 hours of scheduled programs in a licensed or accredited facility over at least five days per week Intensive outpatient programs offer time-limited programs that: Are coordinated, structured and intensively therapeutic; Are designed to treat a variety of people with moderate to severe problems with at least one area of daily life because of a mental health or substance abuse condition; and Provide 3-4 hours of active treatment each day for at least 2-3 days a week 25% of Plan allowance and any difference between our allowance and the billed amount